avigoldman/sparkpost-mail/README.md

-# Sparkpost for Meteor
+# SparkPost for Meteor
-#### Send emails using Sparkpost as the SMTP server
+#### Send emails using SparkPost as the SMTP server

-## What is Sparkpost?
+## What is SparkPost?
-tl;dr - Sparkpost is a cloud email delivery service.
+tl;dr - SparkPost is a cloud email delivery service.
 It's easy to get started with either SMTP or their REST API.

 SparkPost is the world’s #1 email infrastructure provider and the most performant email delivery service available.
 Our customers send over 3 trillion messages a year, more than 25 percent of the world’s non-spam email.
 Several SparkPost customers—including the largest social networks—send over a billion emails a day, making us the fastest-growing email delivery service provider on the market.

-## Get Started with Sparkpost
+## Get Started with SparkPost
-1. [Sign up](https://app.sparkpost.com/sign-up) for a sparkpost account
+1. [Sign up](https://app.sparkpost.com/sign-up) for a SparkPost account
 2. [Add](https://support.sparkpost.com/customer/en/portal/articles/1933318-creating-sending-domains) and [verify](https://support.sparkpost.com/customer/portal/articles/1933360-verify-sending-domains) a sending domain
 3. [Configure SMTP](https://app.sparkpost.com/onboarding/smtp) and save the password